Jsparrow/jsparrow.github.io/docs/rules/use-ternary-operator.md

 # Use Ternary Operator

 ## Description
-This rule replaces if-statements by equivalent statements using the ternary operator in cases where such a replacement is reasonable.
+This rule replaces if-statements by equivalent constructs using the ternary operator in cases where such a replacement is reasonable.
 For example, the statement 'x = condition ?
 1 : 0;' is shorter and better readable than the equivalent construct using an if-statement.